harness/developer-hub/docs/platform/7_Connectors/connect-to-harness-container-image-registry-using-docker-connector.md

 This step is only applicable when you want to override the default Delegate and download build images using the Connector you just created.

-In the Build Stage, go to the Infrastructure tab and specify your build-image Connector in the **Override Image Connector** field.
+In the [Build stage settings](/docs/continuous-integration/use-ci/build-stage-settings/ci-stage-settings.md), go to the Infrastructure tab and specify your build-image Connector in the **Override Image Connector** field.
 The Delegate will use this Connector to download images from the Harness repository.

 ![](./static/connect-to-harness-container-image-registry-using-docker-connector-49.png)

 ### Step 6: Run the Pipeline

 You can now run your Pipeline.
 Harness will now pull images from the Harness Registry at Pipeline runtime using the configured Connector.